Yoctol/bottender/docs/channel-slack-sending-messages.md

 title: Sending Slack Messages
 ---

-Since Slack is a messaging channel specialized for team communication, Slack bots are usually expected to work either inside a channel or 1:1 chat.
+Since Slack is a messaging channel specialized for team communication, Slack bots are usually expected to work either inside a channel or 1 on 1 chat.

 Chatting in the channel makes collecting individual preferences efficiently.
 For example, we have a Slack bot to collect colleagues' afternoon tea orders.